 How to drink Cortadito coffee

-A sweet and tasty coffee, you can make it at home and enjoy it throughout the day.
+A delicious coffee you can make at home and enjoy all day.
 However, this coffee is traditionally perfect for the early morning.

 Colada vs Cortadito